MMoheq/Stablecoin-CrossExchange-Arbitrage/docs/H2_CONSTANT_TEST_RESULTS.md

 ## Executive Summary

 This document presents the results of systematic testing of `h2_slippage` heuristic constants.
-We tested 13 different constant configurations to understand their impact on arbitrage path discovery and search efficiency.
+We tested 13 different constant configurations starting from `binance:USDT` with $10,000 initial capital to understand their impact on arbitrage path discovery and search efficiency.

 **Key Finding**: All constant variations converged to the same optimal path and profit, indicating that constants affect search efficiency but not optimality for this test scenario.

+**Testing Strategy**: See `docs/HEURISTIC_TESTING_STRATEGY.md` for the generalized testing methodology used.

 ---